HazemEl-masry/HazemEl-masry/README.md

 ### 🚀 About Me
 - 📱 Flutter developer with a **published app on Google Play** — [House Mart](https://play.google.com/store/apps/details?id=com.housemart.house_mart)
 - 🏗 I build mobile apps with **Clean Architecture**, **Bloc**, and **Dependency Injection** from day one
-- 🔗 Full-cycle experience: Flutter frontend → NestJS backend → MongoDB database
+- 🔗 Full-cycle experience: Flutter frontend → NestJS backend → MongoDB & PostgreSQL
 - 📚 Currently leveling up in **CI/CD** and **automated testing** for mobile
 - 🤝 Open to **freelance**, **remote**, and **full-time** opportunities